 For more information about this training course please refer to the leaflet.

-On request, Energy Academy can also provide an in-company training course in the English (content, location and duration of the course can be adapted to the client's wishes).
+On request, Energy Academy can also provide an in-company training course in English (content, location and duration of the course can be adapted to the client's wishes).
 Please contact us for more information.